cacao-org/cacao/src/AOloopControl_PredictiveControl/doc/AOloopControl_PredictiveControl.md

 ## Collect data from input telemetry

 Watching input telemetry this process listens to the input telemetry stream and periodically writes data to be used to compute a filter.
-This runs function AOloopControl_PredictiveControl_builPFloop_WatchInput() in AOloopControl_PredictiveControl.c.
+This runs function AOloopControl_PredictiveControl_builPFloop_WatchInput() called from AOloopControl_PredictiveControl.c.

 Output is a 3D image, of size: NBmodes x 1 x NBsteps.

+Output is shared memory image stream, named:

+	aol<loop>_modevalol_PFb<blocknumber>

 ---